Jake Burger Preview, Player Props: Marlins vs. Mets

 Jake Burger vs. Mets Preview, Player Prop Bets - September 27

-On Wednesday, Jake Burger (hitting .441 in his past 10 games) and the Miami Marlins play the New York Mets, whose starting pitcher will be Joey Lucchesi.
-First pitch is at 7:40 PM ET.
+Jake Burger -- with a slugging percentage of .794 in his past 10 games, including three home runs -- will be in action for the Miami Marlins versus the New York Mets, with Joey Lucchesi on the hill, on September 27 at 4:10 PM ET.

-He racked up two hits (going 2-for-3) in his most recent game against the Brewers.
+In his most recent appearance, he racked up two hits (going 2-for-3) against the Brewers.

 Sportsbook Promo Codes